bravo-t/ThreadController/README.md

 This is the code snippet I came up while I was writing the multi-threaded version of [NN](https://github.com/bravo-t/NN).
 It contains mainly two functions, one that manipulates a control handle, which is called in main thread, the thread that creates other slave workers, and the other one called by slave threads to receive instructions from the main thread.

-The code contains a self-implemented thread barrier with pthread condition variable.
-The reason I did it is that I met some strange behaviors with `pthread_barrier_wait`, and it's hard to debug since the source code is either assembly code, or not available.
+The code contains a self-implemented thread barrier type `thread_barrier_t`, with pthread condition variable.
+The reason I did it is that I met some strange behaviors with `pthread_barrier_wait`.
+I'm quite sure that's because I misused it, but somehow it's hard to debug since the source code is either assembly code, or not available.
 So I implemented my own thread barrier.

 ## Functions
 ### initControlHandle - Initilize the control handle struct